SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

     ability of traders and coureurs de bois to create the ties to Algonquian society on which their trade, and perhaps their lives, depended.\" (White 68) CH
+-   \"People lived long and well with abundant ceremonial and recreational periods.\" (Dunbar-Ortiz 16) DA
+-   \"Settler observers in all parts of the Americas marveled at the frequent bathing even in winter in cold climates.\" (Dunbar-Ortiz 16) DB

 ## Quote Sorting